Application and admission: Sociology - international procedure

 To be admitted directly to our Master's program in Sociology, you must have the following academic background:

 - A Bachelor's and/or a Master's degree in, e.g., Sociology.

 - You cannot be accepted onto this Master's program without having either a Bachelor's or Master's degree.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.

 - Sufficiently conversant in the social sciences, e.g., knowledge of and practice in the application of (key) questions of sociology and of classical and modern sociological theories; basic knowledge of other social sciences, e.g., psychology and economics.

 - Adequate knowledge of social science statistics and research methods.

-You need to demonstrate proficiency in English by submitting the results of either:
+You must prove your proficiency in English by submitting the results of one of these tests:

-- Academic IELTS score with a minimum of 6.5 score overall and a minimum score of 6.0 on individual parts of the test.
+- Academic IELTS with a minimum overall score of 6.5 and a minimum score of 6.0 for each section.